 We will have one day to explore the Finnskogen area and one day to explore Fulufjället National Park.
 There will be lots of activities planned, so no need to worry about any logistics.
 Food will be taken care of as well and included in the trip costs, with almost all meals served at Trysil Hyttegrend.

-We plan to return to Stockholm after lunch on Sunday, arriving back in the city around 8:00 pm Sunday evening.
-Note that dinner on Sunday, during the drive back to Stockholm, will be on your own (i.e., not included in the cost).
+We plan to return to Stockholm after breakfast on Monday, arriving back in the city around 3:00 pm Monday afternoon.
+Note that lunch on Monday, during the drive back to Stockholm, will be on your own (i.e., not included in the cost).
 We will plan to stop somewhere for a fast meal along the way home.
-Please do not plan a flight for Sunday evening, but rather plan to fly out Monday morning at the earliest (i.e., after 7 pm).
+Please do not plan a flight for Monday afternoon, but rather plan to fly out LATE Monday evening at the earliest (i.e., after 7 pm).
 We are also happy to drop people off at the local bus station if you plan to continue on your travels and don't want to head to Stockholm right away.
 With a few connections, you can get right to one of the main rail lines in Norway and move on from there.

 Boreal forests provide the basis for two important parts of Inner Scandinavia’s cultural heritage, forestry and moose hunting, which are of great economic and cultural value in the region.
 During the last decades, moose population development in Scandinavia has varied greatly among areas, as a result of altered harvesting regimes, forestry practices, and the return of large carnivores.
 Large carnivores now form part of the region’s natural heritage.
 Where the natural and cultural heritages intersect, conflicts arise, such as human-carnivore competition for game, wolf-killed hunting dogs and damage to forest stands in areas of high moose densities.